RallyTechServices/timetracking-by-actuals-change/README.md

 back to an epic (2nd level PI).

 The settings box allows for choosing what field on tasks will hold the value for that task's "Task Type" and a "Product" from the 2nd level PI.
+If it has a second level PI (epic) and that item has a parent, it will show the Formatted ID from parent of the second level PI.

 ## Development Notes

 * Requires lookback API
-* Assumes that the lowest level PI is called a Feature
+* Assumes that the PIs are called Feature / Epic / Theme
 * Uses settings for the fields.
 The defaults are not custom fields so the thing doesn't fail horribly when the field doesn't exist.
 * An example of "chunking" calls to WSAPI with sets of very very long filters